Electrical & Electronics — Bolivia

 Certification Introduction

 Bolivia implements mandatory market access certification for electrical and electronic products.
-The Bolivian Institute of Standardization and Quality (IBNORCA) leads safety, energy efficiency and quality certification, while the National Metrology Institute (IBMETRO) takes charge of type approval and verification of metrological electronic devices.
-Wireless electronic products must additionally obtain type approval from the Bolivian Telecommunications Regulatory Authority (ATT).
-All imported electrical and electronic products must hold a certificate of conformity to clear customs and be launched on the market.
+The Bolivian Institute of Normalization and Quality (IBNORCA) leads safety, energy efficiency and quality certification, while the National Metrology Institute (IBMETRO) is responsible for type approval and verification of metrological electronic equipment.
+Wireless electronic products are additionally required to obtain type approval from the Bolivian Telecommunications Regulatory Authority (ATT).
+All imported electrical and electronic products must hold a certificate of conformity to clear customs and enter the market.

 Laws and Regulations

-The core regulatory system consists of national technical standards (NB/NBO series) released by IBNORCA.
+The core regulatory system consists of national technical standards (NB/NBO series) issued by IBNORCA.
 All imported electrical and electronic products must meet conformity assessment requirements, and some product categories are subject to the mandatory COC (Certificate of Conformity) system.
-The specific control catalog and latest regulatory requirements shall be subject to the official information published by IBNORCA.
+The specific control catalog and the latest regulatory requirements shall be subject to the official information released by IBNORCA.

 Technical Requirements

-- Products shall comply with Bolivian NB/NBO series standards, which equivalently adopt IEC international standards, covering three core dimensions: electrical safety, electromagnetic compatibility (EMC) and energy efficiency.
-Energy efficiency follows the limit requirements of NBO 300-310 and NBO-IE series, and restriction of hazardous substances meets the requirements of NBO 700 series.
+Products must comply with Bolivia's NB/NBO series standards, which are equivalent to IEC international standards, covering three core dimensions: electrical safety, electromagnetic compatibility (EMC), and energy efficiency.
+For energy efficiency, the limit requirements of NBO 300-310 and NBO-IE series are implemented, and restriction of hazardous substances complies with the requirements of NBO 700 series.

-- The product body label shall indicate mandatory contents including manufacturer information, model, production date, energy efficiency grade, etc.
+The product body label must mark mandatory contents including manufacturer information, model, production date, energy efficiency grade, etc.

-- Metrological electronic equipment for trade settlement (such as electricity meters) must additionally pass metrological accuracy verification, and wireless products shall comply with ATT radio frequency specification requirements.
+Metrological electronic equipment for trade settlement (such as electricity meters) are additionally required to pass metrological accuracy verification, and wireless products must meet ATT radio frequency specification requirements.

 Certification Process